gletort/ImageJFiles/README.md

  * [Cortex segmentation (from cortex marker)](#cortex-segmentation)
  * [Radioak plugin (radius)](#radioak-plugin)
  * [Local texture (GLCM)](#local-texture)

+## File conversion
+Macros to automatically convert a batch of files.

+convertCZIto8bTiff.ijm: convert all `.czi` files in a folder to `.tiff` format, and `8-bit` type if selected.

 ## Tilt 3D
 Visualisation of 3D stacks.